hyperledger-archives/indy-sdk/doc/design/payment-interface/payment-interface.md

 /// req_json: initial transaction request as json
 /// inputs_json: The list of UTXO inputs as json array:
 ///   ["input1", ...]
+///   Notes:
-///   Note that each input should reference paymentAddress
+///     - each input should reference paymentAddress
+///     - this param will be used to determine payment_method
 /// outputs_json: The list of UTXO outputs as json array:
 ///   [{
 ///     paymentAddress: <str>, // payment address used as output